-H2 antagonists, beta-blockers, clonidine and reserpine may lead to either potentiation or weakening of the blood-glucose-lowering effect.
-Under the influence of sympatholytic medicinal products such as beta-blockers, clonidine, guanethidine and reserpine, the signs of adrenergic counter-regulation to hypoglycaemia may be reduced or absent.
+may be reduced or absent may be reduced or absent.
 Alcohol intake may potentiate or weaken the hypoglycaemic action of glimepiride in an unpredictable fashion.
 Glimepiride may either potentiate or weaken the effects of coumarin derivatives.

-Colesevelam binds to glimepiride and reduces glimepiride absorption from the gastrointestinal tract.
+Colesevelam binds to glimepiride and reduces glimepiride absorption from the gastro-intestinal tract.
 No interaction was observed when glimepiride was taken at least 4 hours before colesevelam.
-Therefore, glimepiride should be administered at least 4 hours prior to colesevelam.

-4.6 Pregnancy and Lactation

-Pregnancy

-Risk related to the diabetes

-Abnormal blood glucose levels during pregnancy are associated with a higher incidence of congenital abnormalities and perinatal mortality.
+Therefore, glimepiride should be administered at least 4 hours prior to colesevelam PREGNANCY AND LACTATION Pregnancy Risk related to the diabetes Risk related to the diabetes Abnormal blood glucose levels during pregnancy are associated with a higher incidence of congenital abnormalities and perinatal mortality.
 So the blood glucose level must be closely monitored during pregnancy in order to avoid the teratogenic risk.
 The use of insulin is required under such circumstances.
 Patients who consider pregnancy should inform their physician.

-Risk related to glimepiride

-There are no adequate data from the use of glimepiride in pregnant women.
-Animal studies have shown reproductive toxicity which likely was related to the pharmacologic action (hypoglycaemia) of glimepiride (see section 5.3).
+Insum to require a state that inform their physician.
+Risk related to glimepiride There are no adequate data from the use of glimepiride in pregnant women.
+Animal studies have shown reproductive toxicity which likely was related to the pharmacologic Studies have snown reproductive toxicity which likely was related to the phatmacologic action (hypoglycaemia) of glimepiride.
 Consequently, glimepiride should not be used during the whole pregnancy.
 In case of treatment by glimepiride, if the patient plans to become pregnant or if a pregnancy is discovered, the treatment should be switched as soon as possible to insulin therapy.

-Lactation

-The excretion in human milk is unknown.
+Lactation Lactation The excre sulfonylur Lactation The excretion in human milk is unknown.
 Glimepiride is excreted in rat milk.
-As other sulfonylureas are excreted in human milk and because there is a risk of hypoglycaemia in nursing infants, breast-feeding is advised against during treatment with glimepiride.

-Fertility

-No data on fertility is available.
+As other sulfonylureas are excreted in human milk and because there is a risk of hypoglycaemia in nursing infants, breast-feeding is advised against during treatment with glimepiride. in nursing infants, breast-feeding is advised against during treatment with glimepiride.
+UNDESIRABLE EFFECTS: The following adverse reactions from clinical investigations were based on experience with glimepiride and other sulfonylureas, were listed below by system organ class and in order of decreasing incidence (very common: ≥1/10, common: ≥1/100 to <1/10, uncommon: ≥1/10, oot to <1/10,00 to <1/10,00 to <1/10,00 to; rere: ≥1/10,000 to <1/10,000; very rare: <1/10,000), not known (cannot be estimated from the available data).
+Blood and lymphatic system disorders Rare: thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis, erythropenia, haemolytic anaemia and pancytopenia, which are in general reversible upon discontinuation of medication.
+Not known: severe thrombocytopenia with platelet count less than 10,000/μl and thrombocytopenic purpura.
+Immune system disorders Very rare: leukocytoclastic vasculitis, mild hypersensitivity reactions that may develop into serious reactions with dyspnoea, fall in blood pressure and sometimes shock.
+Not known: cross-allergenicity with sulfonylureas, sulfonamides or related substances is possible. is possible.
+Metabolism and nutrition disorders Rare: hypoglycaemia.
+These hypoglycaemic reactions mostly occur immediately, may be severe and are not always easy to correct.
+The occurrence of such reactions depends, as with other hypoglycaemic therapies, on individual factors such as dietary habits and dosage Environmentance not always easy to context.
+The transferred states and the states Hepato-billiary disorders Very rare: hepatic function abnormal (e.g. with cholestasis and jaundice), hepatitis and hepatic failure. hepauc Not kno illure. n: hepatic enzymes increased.